SHARE

 Visit the Paris Gardens: First Time Guide to Paris

-Jardin du Luxembourg on the Left Bank and The Tuileries Garden on the Right Bank are both famous.
-I personally love Palais Royal, which is a smaller garden behind the Louvre.
-Take a book or picnic, sit in the green chairs, and enjoy the sunshine.
+I personally love Palais Royal, a miniature garden behind the Louvre.
+Here, you can take a book or picnic, sit in the green chairs, and enjoy the sunshine.

 Explore Montmartre: First Time Guide to Paris